`

 About This Era and its Newspapers

 A newspaper is a combination of good things, an excellent feast; and what, I ask, can appear more interesting than to see the members of a family sitting on a cold winter evening, around a good blazing fire, listening to the voice of one who reads to them the news of the day?
 A family without a newspaper?
 Why, the very idea of it seems to involve an absurdity.
 What, a man living in a free land, among a free people that elect their own rulers, and govern themselves, and take no paper?
 Truly of such persons it may be said "eyes they have, and see not" the things which they ought to know and understand... -Editorial in an 1844 Boston newspaper.
 The industrial revolution, as it transformed all aspects of American life and society, dramatically affected newspapers.
 Both the numbers of papers and their paid circulations rose dramatically in this period.
 The differences in the earliest issues and the latest in this period are quite startling.
 The true modern newspaper slowly takes shape, decade by decade, in response to improvements in reporting techniques, printing and paper making technology, and to changing social values and interests.
 These three decades embrace a period of rapid change that is quite breathtaking.
 As the first generation born in liberty matured and took its place in the nation's leadership, a great gulf in political opinion came about.
 Just as the Federalists and the Republicans could not agree on the meaning of "liberty" a generation earlier, American public life was torn between men (for women could not yet vote) of vastly different political, social, and economic ideologies.
 That drama still plays out daily in the 21st century.
-The Panic of 1837 would fundamentally shift relations among the classes, particularly in the South.
-The Specie Circular Act of 1836 denied access to lands taken from the Indians to all but the wealthiest Americans.
-Reform movements of every sort sprang up across the nation.
-Causes of the era included temperance, women's rights, experiments in "free love" communities, a more equitable distibution of the nation's burgeoning wealth, labor organizing for the first time for economic justice, a powerful "anti-rent" movement, agitation to end the death penalty, and more.
-Hundreds of thousands of non-English immigrants distrupted forever the homogeneity of American society.
-In the Northern states, the "dark Satanic mills" of the Industrial Revolution, as William Blake called them, fed by cheap slave-produced cotton from the South, made vast fortunes for their owners, while condemning thousands of Americans - some as young as five years old - to ninety-six hour works weeks under abysmally unsafe conditions, for pennies.
-Towering above all others was the slavery issue.
-Southerners had become isolated in their "peculiar institution" as more Americans came to understand the fundamental wrongness of earning one's living "by the sweat of other men's faces", as Lincoln put it.
-107 of the nations's first 130 Abolition socities began in this era - in the southern states.
-Dominated by slaveholder interests, the federal government passed law after law abridging dissent and the right to petition for redress of grievance.
-The Fugitive Slave Act of 1850 set the stage for future abuses by granting the federal government unprecedented policing power to force the return of escaped human "property" to enslavement.
-It was widely believed that a slaveholder conspiracy existed that would not only re-establish slavery in the free states, but ultimately enslave all working people, as Virginia's Fitzhugh and the other "fire-eaters" suggested.
-Two of the weakest Presidents in our history preceded the final dissolution of the Union in 1860.
-Their Secretaries of War, southerners John Floyd and Jeff Davis, made sure that tons of munitions were shipped to federal arsenals in the south, to be seized by the insurgency when it was ready to strike.
 In our time, radio and television have so completely replaced newspapers as the nation's primary information sources that it may be difficult for the modern journalism hobbyist initially to fully appreciate the pivotal role that newspapers have played in our history.To read them now can furnish the modern collector with most interesting insights of how dramatic our history has been, and how rapid, almost overwhelming change has been the norm, rather than the exception, of the American experience.
 About The Catalog Listings